maya-tsedeke/Full-Stack-Dotnet6-/README.md

 # What is this project about?

-This project is a backend project to demonstrate building a multi-container Backend application with .NET 6 Web API following Clean Architecture like controller,services and repository structure.
-The solution uses Dockerfile to push to Docker with SQLite database.
+This backend project uses the.NET 6 Web API to show how to develop a multi-container backend application while adhering to clean architecture principles like controller, services, and repository organization.
+To push to Docker with a SQLite database, the solution uses Dockerfile.

 # What does the Solution offer?

-The Solution is built keeping in mind the most fundamental blocks an API must have in order to build a scalable and near-perfect API component.
-The solution offers a complete implementation of the following:
+The most fundamental building pieces an API has to have are taken into consideration when creating the Solution in order to provide a scalable and nearly ideal API component.
+The following are fully implemented as part of the solution:

 - [x] Clean Architecture with separated layers for Api, Core, domain, Infrastructure and Application
 - [x] UnitOfWork with Generic Repository